An Adelaide to Perth road trip is one of the most interesting drives you can do in Australia.

 I know what you’re thinking!
 Yes, there is a place in Australia called Denmark!
 As for it being similar to the country, the only similarity is the name.
 This Denmark is very different in nature.

-It is a small coastal town over 400 km from Perth, with amazing beaches close by.
+It is a small coastal town over 400 km from Perth on the eastern side of WA, with amazing beaches close by.
 This part of Australia is renowned for its natural beauty and Denmark is no different!

 One place you should check out while you’re in the area is Greens Pool.
 Massive granite boulders pop up from the ocean’s surface, which makes for an incredible sight and a great place to explore!